Risk of flooding, mudslides remains after California storm

 The storm delayed flights destined for San Francisco International Airport, closed sections of several key highways, including Highway 1 on the Central Coast, Interstate 5 north of Sacramento, and U.S. 395 in the snowy eastern Sierra Nevada.

-Wintry weather closed Interstate 80 across much of Wyoming and sections of at least four other highways.
+Wintry weather closed Interstate 80 in California near the Nevada border and across much of Wyoming and sections of at least four other highways.
 Multiple avalanches disrupted highway traffic in northwestern Montana near the Idaho border.

 In Colorado, high winds shattered windows and downed power poles, leaving thousands in Colorado Springs without power.